-By the time your pet does start displaying obvious symptoms, it is likely to have become uremic, meaning its kidneys have failed.
+By the time your pet does start displaying obvious symptoms, it is likely to have become uremic, meaning your pet's kidneys have failed.
 At this point, the prognosis is usually poor.

 Unfortunately, anti-freeze is thought to have a sweet taste, something which makes it immediately appealing to animals, especially cats.
 The additive is also odourless and colourless (sometimes) so cats and dogs aren’t repelled by it, thinking instead that it might be some sweet tasting water.
 For this reason it is essential that, if there is a spillage of anti-freeze from your vehicle that makes it onto the ground, you clean it up before your pet has access to it.

 If you see your pet ingesting, or suspect it has ingested anti-freeze, contact your vet immediately.
-The sooner it’s treated, the greater its chance of survival, even if only a small amount is taken.
+The sooner it’s treated, the greater your pet's chance of survival, even if only a small amount is consumed.
 It is thought that less than 5 tablespoons of anti-freeze is enough to poison a medium-sized dog, with much less affecting cats (1 tablespoon).

 There are three stages of anti-freeze poisoning; initial symptoms, which may be evident within 30 minutes of ingestion, are relatively minor (i.e. vomiting, a 'tipsy' or un-coordinated gait, tremors or twitching, increased thirst and urination, and mild to severe depression).
 Moving into stage 2, animals tend to stop displaying obvious symptoms while the toxin is being absorbed from the digestive system and causing internal damage.